Kotlin/dataframe/docs/StardustDocs/topics/apiLevels.md

 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.ApiLevels-->

-By nature, data frames are dynamic objects, column labels depend on the input source, and also new columns could be added or deleted while wrangling.
+By nature, data frames are dynamic objects;
+column labels depend on the input source and new columns can be added or deleted while wrangling.
-Kotlin, in contrast, is a statically typed language and all types are defined and verified ahead of execution.
+Kotlin, in contrast, is a statically typed language where all types are defined and verified ahead of execution.

 That's why creating a flexible, handy, and, at the same time, safe API to a data frame is tricky.